Iraqi Kurds Mourn Their Dead In Channel Drowning - UrduPoint

 Iraqi Kurds Mourn Their Dead In Channel Drowning

-Ranya, Irak, (UrduPoint / Pakistan Point News - 26th Dec, 2021 ) :"If I don't call you back, it's because I will be in England," Shakar Ali said in his last message to his family as the attempted to cross the Channel from France to Britain.
+Ranya, Irak, (UrduPoint / Pakistan Point News - 27th Dec, 2021 ) :"If I don't call you back, it's because I will be in England," Shakar Ali said in his last message to his family as he attempted to cross the Channel from France to Britain.

 But the inflatable boat he took along with around 30 other irregular migrants would never reach British shores.